5 effective Black Friday deals you should offer this year

 Now that you’ve got an idea of what type of discount to offer this Black Friday, get your deals ready to go!
 Or, check out our Black Friday sales round-up from last year for even more ideas.

-You can offer and promote free shipping with our Sales Motivator app; it gives your customers a progress bar so they can easily see how close they are to reaching the minimum.
+You can offer and promote free shipping with Bold Motivator; it gives your customers a progress bar so they can easily see how close they are to reaching the minimum.

 Bold's Product Bundles app will allow you to create those BOGO and bundle deals.